 It's not always easy determining who is at fault

-A car accident signifies loss of control over certain factors, not the least of which are your own faculties and judgement as a human being, and the capability of your ride.
+A car accident signifies the loss of control over certain factors, not the least of which is your own faculties and judgment as a human being, and the capability of your ride.
 Be that as it may, there are ways to make sure that an accident doesn’t get any worse, and it all depends on how you react and the steps you take immediately after it has occurred.

 >>> Worth to note: Road Accidents in the Philippines: Causes, Facts & Latest Statistics

 Assuming that you haven’t lost consciousness after impact, stay calm and take time to gather your bearings.

 It’s understandable to feel shocked, disoriented and confused in the first few seconds.
 However, it’s important for your presence of mind to prevail.
 Assess yourself and your passengers for any car accident injuries such as head ringing, bleeding, broken bones, or paralysis of any sort.

 Problems with maintaining consciousness are best addressed by minimizing movement and seeking emergency assistance.
 Otherwise, move slowly but deliberately.

 Make sure you and your companions are okay

 An especially major impact will definitely affect your car’s ability to move under its own power, but it doesn’t mean that it won’t pose a danger to other motorists.

 Put the gear in neutral for M/T vehicles (Park for A/T ones) and make sure that the handbrake is engaged.
 If the accident happened on a slope, find something sturdy enough to serve as chock and place it under the tires as an additional measure of safety.
 Don’t forget to turn the engine off, both for safety and practical purposes.

 >>> Also check out: Car Accident Law Philippines: Everything Pinoy drivers should know & follow